-In prior reports submitted to DEP, MassDOT identified two major garage projects (at the Beverly and Salem Commuter Rail Stations) that it planned to implement to provide the 1,000 park and ride spaces required under the SIP regulation.
+In prior reports submitted to DEP, MassDOT identified two major garage projects (at the Beverly and Salem commuter rail Stations) that it planned to implement to provide the 1,000 park and ride spaces required under the SIP regulation.
 While MassDOT was focused on developing these two projects for the SIP commitment, the MBTA was also advancing a series of other projects that would result in additional parking spaces in other locations.
 Following these two paths simultaneously, MassDOT and the MBTA would have constructed significantly more than the required 1,000 spaces.

 However, unanticipated delays to the projects in both Beverly and Salem have extended the anticipated timelines for design and construction of those two facilities beyond the deadlines required by the SIP.
-Therefore, beginning with this monthly Status Report, MassDOT has established a revised list of parking projects (provided below), which are together anticipated to be complete on or before December 31, 2011 in order to fulfill the necessary SIP commitments and requirements.
+MassDOT has established a revised list of parking projects (provided below), which are together anticipated to be complete on or before December 31, 2011 in order to fulfill the necessary SIP commitments and requirements.